chris-townsend/project-one/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have by using the contact page.
-        2. As a Returning Visitor, I want to find community links.
+        2. As a Returning Visitor, I want to find social links.

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to check to see if there has been any new added photos.
+        1. As a Frequent User, I want to check to see if there has been any new images uploaded.

     ***

 -   ### Design
     -   #### Colour Scheme
-        -   The two main colours used are Black and white.
+        -   The two main colours used are Black and white with the homepage and contact page containing a hero image.

+    I kept the colour scheme neutral to give the website a formal and professional look.
+The absence of color allows concentrating on the subject without any distracting elements.

     ***
     -   #### Typography